ThadenTJ/WHSTechNotes/journal.md

 # November 17, 2025
 To be honest not really, though I am happy that we get a week off from the break.
 # December 1, 2025
+One job that includes the use of drones is drone mapper.
+The programers create the brain of teh software for autonomus flight,data processing, and navigation.
+The average salary for drone mapping is around $55,000 - $69,000 with $26.65 to $33 per hour.
+The educational or certifications reqirements for drone mapping is the FAA Part 107 Remote Pilot Certificate.
+I would NOT want to do this job because I'm not that good with drones in general.